HannahMitt/HomeMirror/README.md

 * Cut a piece of black backing the same size as your mirror
 * Decide where you want your device to show through.
 We did upper right.
 Leave a border all the way around for adhesive.
 * At that location, carefully cut a hole in the backing the same size as your device
-* CARFULLY glue the backing to the mirror.
+* CAREFULLY glue the backing to the mirror.
 We used spray adhesive, and practiced how we would pick it up and lay it on the mirror a couple times before going for it.
 We also wore black surgical gloves.

 5. Adhesion
 ---